Test Your Soil Quality

 When will I get my soil quality results?

-We aim to send the soil test result reports to all participants by the end of October with an invitation to a free workshop on Understanding and Addressing Soil Contamination in November 2025 (exact date TBD).
+We aim to send the soil test result reports to all participants by the end of October with an invitation to a free workshop on Understanding and Addressing Soil Contamination on November 14, 2026.

 Can I still garden while I wait for my soil sample results?